wp-plugins/responsive-column-widgets/readme.txt

 * Removed: (**Breaking Change**) the *responsive_column_widget_area* class attribute.
 Those who have been using it, should simply change it to *responsive_column_widget_box* instead.

 = 1.0.8.7 - 04/05/2013 =
-* Tweaked: the form data sanitization functionality for the numeric sequence values with the comma delimiter.
+* Tweaked: the form data sanitisation functionality for the numeric sequence values with the comma delimiter.
 * Changed: the class attribute name for each column from, *col*, to *responsitve_column_widgts_column*, in order to avoid being too generic which may result on conflicts with other plugins or themes.
 * Fixed: a bug the *responsitve_column_widgts_column_1* class attribute was not displayed correctly introduced in 1.0.8.6.